The Bat! can help you protect yourself and others from email hacking, including election hacking, as described below.

 The Bat! email client protects your personal information thanks to its widespread support of authentication protocols and encryption while working with mail servers.
 It prevents intentional data distortion and loss of confidential data while sending messages via the Internet.
 The program's internal PGP implementation based on the award-winning OpenSSL lets you encrypt messages and sign them with digital signatures.
 The Handy Manager for digital keys is included.
 PGP up to version 10.0.2 is supported.
 The Bat! also supports S/MIME via Internal Implementation or Microsoft CryptoAPI.
 The Bat! supports Secure Socket Layer (SSL) v3.0 / Transport Layer Security (TLS) v1.0; v1.1, without using any third-party library - The Bat! has own implementation of these cryptographic protocols.

 Protect against data loss with The Bat!'s backup and restore function for your emails; backup your customized configuration settings, address books, folders and messages.

 Viruses extract and distribute your contacts' data from some email address books.
-Unlike other email programs, The Bat! uses its own address book which is not connected to virus targets such as Microsoft Windows Address Book.
+Unlike other email programs, The Bat! uses its own address book which is not connected to easy virus targets such as Microsoft Windows Address Book.